KumbiaPHP/Vagrant/README.md

 ## Config.cfg

-Use this file for your own config
+Use this file for your personal config

 * Default locale spanish.